nu5d10c/G2FUZZ/docs/env_variables.md

     write all constant string comparisons to this file to be used later with afl-fuzz' `-x` option.

+  - An option to `AFL_LLVM_DICT2FILE` is `AFL_LLVM_DICT2FILE_NO_MAIN=1` which
+    skill not parse `main()`.

   - `TMPDIR` and `AFL_KEEP_ASSEMBLY`, since no temporary assembly files are created.

+  - LLVM modes compiling C++ will normally set rpath in the binary if LLVM is not in a usual location (/usr or /lib).
+Setting `AFL_LLVM_NO_RPATH=1` disables this behaviour in case it isn't desired.
+For example, the compiling toolchain might be in a custom location, but the target machine has LLVM runtime libs in the search path.

 Then there are a few specific features that are only available in instrumentation mode: